 PWR Senior Capstone Projects

 The Professional Writing and Rhetoric (PWR) Capstone Project represents a culmination of seniors’ time in the PWR concentration of the English major.
 By synthesizing knowledge and practice of rhetorical, professional, and design strategies, seniors create and conduct their own research-based projects as part of their Senior Seminar in the spring of their graduating year.
 The Capstone is an integrated portion of the senior assessment process, and as such should demonstrate to PWR faculty and other audiences a knowledge of skills and strategies developed over the student’s PWR academic career.
-Students present their completed projects in an open-house-style Senior Showcase at the conclusion of the semester, during which they explain their process and deliverables to visiting students and faculty.
+Students present their completed projects on SURF Day or in an open-house-style Senior Showcase, during which they explain their process and deliverables to visiting students and faculty.

 In addition to showcasing a culmination of PWR skills as a part of PWR senior assessment, the capstone projects also give students a platform to create additional items for their portfolios and resumes.
-Click below to see a gallery of past capstone projects.
+Past award-winning capstone projects are displayed below.

-Your completed Capstone Project (including a poster and handout, described in the document below) is due to your Senior Seminar professor on the date that they set.
-This traditionally falls the week before the showcase, which is Elon’s Celebrate! week.
+Your completed Capstone Project (including a deliverable, a poster, and a handout) is due to your Senior Seminar professor on the date that they set.
+This traditionally falls the week before SURF.
 General components of the project include:

 - Proposal for a specific inquiry project with defined phases, planned research components, and possible deliverables